OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 ## Where to store your configuration

-One of the first decisions you will need to make is where to store your config as code.
+One of the first decisions you will need to make is where to store your deployment configuration files.
 You can choose between several options.
 You can keep your configuration:

 - Alongside your application code
-- In a separate application-specific deployment repository
+- In a separate deployment repository
-- In a repository that contains all the configurations for an Octopus Space
-- In a central deployment configuration repository

 Each option is described below to explain when they work and when to avoid them.
 You might have noticed that you can arrange these possibilities along a scale from a one-to-one relationship with applications to a single large repository.
 We recommend keeping your deployment configuration in the same repository as the application code, but there are specific circumstances where the other options may be suitable.